-The peak hold function serves to prevent the radical movement of the meter while transmitting SSB.
-This will serve to provide a more accurate power reading without having to resort to whistling into the microphone.

-This is accomplished by programmatically inserting a parallel RC circuit between the first and second OpAmp stages for each power type (forward or reflected).
+P PEAK F HOLD TEST The peak hold function serves to prevent the radical movement of the meter while transmitting SSB.
+This will serve to provide a more accurate power reading without having to resort to whistling into the microphone. s This is accomplished by programmatically inserting a parallel RC circuit between the first and second OpAmp stages for each power type (forward or reflected).
 This RC circuit serves to maintain the input to the second OpAmp stage at a constant level while transmitting.
-The level will slowly diminish once transmitting is finished, or longer pauses in speaking.

-112 Set your transmitter so that you can transmit a 100 Watt SSB signal.
-113 On the meter's face, touch the forward power bar the number of times needed to change its scale to 200 Watts.
-114 🔲 Key the microphone and speak in a normal voice.
+The level will slowly diminish once transmitting is finished, or longer pauses in speaking. f Note: These instruction test the hardware peak hold circuitry as described above.
+If you have selected the firmware peak hold option, these steps will not apply.
+There are no tests needed for the firmware peak hold option.
+112 Set your transmitter so that you can transmit a 100 Watt SSB signal (or 50 Watts if using the new scales).
+113 On the meter's face, touch the forward power bar the number of times needed to change to the middle scale.
+114 Key the microphone and speak in a normal voice.
 Notice that the bar meter bounces radically related to your voice and the words being spoken.
 115 On the lower right corner of the meter's face, touch the word Normal .
-Note that this changes it to Peak Hold , indicating that the peak hold function has been activated.
+Note that this changes it to Peak Hold, indicating that the peak hold function has been activated.
 116 Key the microphone and speak in a normal voice.
 Notice that the bar meter no longer bounces radically related to your voice or the words being spoken.
 Instead, it remains more or less at the same level which should be close to your transmitter's output power setting.
-117 □ This concludes the calibration and testing of the GM-102 SWR & Wattmeter.
+117 This concludes the calibration and testing of the GM-102 SWR & Wattmeter.
 You can put the meter enclosure's cover in place and secure it with the four 3mm pan head screws provide for this purpose.